tableau/extensions-api/docs/trex_known_issues.md

 ### The getDataSourcesAsync method is slow

-If your extension uses the `getDatSourcesAsync()` method, calling this method might negatively impact performance and responsiveness of the viz that your extension is added to.
+If your extension uses the `getDataSourcesAsync()` method, calling this method might negatively impact performance and responsiveness of the viz that your extension is added to.
 The method is not entirely asynchronous and includes some serial operations.

 ### Unable to print or save image of the extension in a dashboard